-And the University of British Columbia is introducing self-contained micro-suites (with rent set at $700 a month) in response to Vancouver’s affordable housing crisis.
+And the University of British Columbia is introducing self-contained micro-suites (with rent set just under $700 a month) in response to Vancouver’s affordable housing crisis.
 At 140 sq. feet, they’re tiny, but students say the price is right.

 In the past, students moved off campus after one or two years in residence.
 More of these upper-year students now want to stay, says Andrew Parr, UBC’s managing director of student housing.
-His waiting list topped 6,000 this past summer.
+His waiting list topped 6,000 in 2017.
 Vancouver’s tight rental market is one factor, but not the only one, he says.
 Even ﬁrst-year students who could live at home with their parents in the Greater Vancouver Area often take advantage of UBC’s guarantee of residence for ﬁrst-years rather than commute.

 A recent joint research study by the University of Toronto, OCAD University, York University and Ryerson found that long daily commutes for students “were leading to lower campus engagement and, in some cases, limiting students’ class choices” at their universities.